Is there a more polarising figure in world football than Mesut Ozil?

 While others think of him as part ghost, part flat-track bully.

-I have long been a huge admirer of Ozil, which is why I was delighted he was able to silence a few critics with a Man of the Match display in the North London derby.
+I have long been a huge admirer of Ozil, which is why I was delighted he was able to silence a few critics – again – with a mesmerising Man of the Match display against Leicester.